robseb/rsyocto/doc/guides/4_Python.md

 *Visual Studio Code Insider* does allow only *SSH* access with a **SSH-Keygen**.
 The key must be regenerated after every Board-, SD-card or IP-Address switch.
 A static IPv4-Address or a indexed MAC address of the board inside the DHCP-Server can prevent the `OpenSSH` server to request a new keygen after a reboot.

-The following step by step guide shows how to setup *Visual Studio Code Insider* for Python application remote development and debugging on *Windows 10* PC.
+The following step by step guide shows how to setup *Visual Studio Code Insider* for Python application remote development and debugging on a *Windows 10* PC.
 For other systems please follow Microsoft's instructions:
 [Visual Studio Code Remote Development Troubleshooting Tips and Tricks](https://code.visualstudio.com/docs/remote/troubleshooting)
 (*Chapter: Improving your security with a dedicated key*)